-- 139. An environmental management plan (EMP) has been developed to provide mitigation measures to reduce all negative impacts to acceptable levels.
-The Environmental Management Plan Matrix is presented in Table 13. - 140.
+- 141. An environmental management plan (EMP) has been developed to provide mitigation measures to reduce all negative impacts to acceptable levels.
+The Environmental Management Plan Matrix is presented in Table 13. - 142.
 The EMP will guide the environmentally-sound construction of the subproject and ensure efficient lines of communication between PMCU, Araihazar PIU, consultants and contractors.
-The EMP will (i) ensure that the activities are undertaken in a responsible non-detrimental manner; (ii) provide a pro-active, feasible and practical working tool to enable the measurement and monitoring of environmental performance on site; (iii) guide and control the implementation of findings and recommendations of the environmental assessment conducted for the subproject; (iv) detail specific actions deemed necessary to assist in mitigating the environmental impact of the subproject; and (v) ensure that safety recommendations are complied with.
+The EMP will (i) ensure that the activities are undertaken in a responsible non-detrimental manner; (ii) provide a pro-active, feasible and practical working tool to enable the measurement and monitoring of environmental performance on site; (iii) guide and control the implementation of findings and recommendations of the environmental assessment conducted for the subproject; (iv) detail specific actions deemed necessary to assist in mitigating the environmental impact of the subproject; and (v) ensure that safety recommendations including road safety measures considered in the detailed design are complied with.
 The EMP includes a monitoring program to measure the environmental condition and effectiveness of implementation of the mitigation measures.
-It will include observations on- and off-site, document checks, and interviews with workers and beneficiaries. - 141.
+It will include observations on- and off-site, document checks, and interviews with workers and beneficiaries. - 143.
 The contractor will be required to (i) carry out all of the mitigation and monitoring measures set forth in the approved EMP; and (ii) implement any corrective or preventive actions set out in safeguards monitoring reports that PMCU will prepare from time to time to monitor implementation of this IEE, EMP and site-specific EMP (SEMP).
 The contractor shall allocate budget for compliance with these IEE, EMP and SEMP measures, requirements and actions.
 The contractor will be required to submit to PIU, for review and approval, SEMP including (i) proposed sites/locations for construction work camps, storage areas, hauling roads, lay down areas, disposal areas for solid wastes and excavation spoils; (ii) specific mitigation measures following the approved EMP; and (iii) monitoring program per EMP.
 No works can commence prior to approval of SEMP.
-The contractor will prepare Site-specific COVID-19 Health and Safety Plan before commencement of construction, which will be approved
+The contractor will prepare Site-specific COVID-19 Health and Safety Plan before commencement of construction, which will be approved by the PMCU.
+The contractor should have qualified consultant/ staff in the team for preparation of the SEMP.